 Despite the short life span of the Jack Good TV shows ABC decided to try yet again with a new Saturday evening pop show, this time concentrating on new releases, rather than singers conforming to the traditional variety show format of safe cover versions or novelty numbers.
 BBC and Luxembourg DJs were hired as the hosts, rather than more traditional television personalities.
 Pete Murray would be the first, with Keith Fordyce deputising on holiday breaks, later replaced by Brian Matthew, who in turn was replaced by Jim Dale.
 ABC's Philip Jones would direct the show.

-Scheduled for a thirteen week run, the initial format featured a pop act who would perform their new release, then introduce an act making their TV debut.
-As TV Times haven't made a record.
+Scheduled for a thirteen week run, the initial format featured a pop act who would perform their new release, then introduce an act making their TV debut, even if they haven't made a record.
 As TV Times put it at the time “The top stars of the record